-Natural Bath Essences for Winter
+Natural Bath Essences for All Seasons

-To give just one example, a study by Yasuaki Goto, et al. ‘Physical and Mental Effects of Bathing: A Randomized Intervention Study’ published in 2018 in the journal Evidence-Based Complement Alternative Medicine, reports that those who had a habit of bathing in hot water regularly, tended to sleep better, feel more rested, have lower levels of stress, and a higher subjective sense of health and happiness.
+To give just one example, a study by Yasuaki Goto, et al. ‘Physical and Mental Effects of Bathing: A Randomized Intervention Study’ (Evidence-Based Complement Alternative Medicine, 2018) reports that those who had a habit of bathing in hot water regularly, tended to sleep better and feel more rested.
+They also had lower levels of stress and a higher subjective sense of health and happiness.
 The authors conclude that ‘immersion bathing should improve both physical and emotional aspects of quality of life’.

-1. The heat from the water (‘hyperthermic action’) warms the blood in superficial vessels and increases the deep body temperature.
+The heat from the water (‘hyperthermic action’) warms the blood in superficial vessels and increases the deep body temperature.
 This results in improved supply of oxygen and nutrients to the body and improves elimination of ‘metabolic waste materials’.

 This creates special, beneficial conditions for circulation and the work of the heart.
-As scientists explain, the reduction of the force of gravity may lead to the improvements of tension, anxiety, depression and anger, and bring the benefits of stress relief, refreshment, and relaxation.
+As scientists explain, the reduction of the force of gravity may lead to the relief of tension, anxiety, depression and anger.
+It therefore brings the benefits of stress relief, refreshment, and relaxation.

 So how does one take a bath?
 The medical advice for a healthy person is that the water temperature should be 38-40C, and the duration of the bath 10-20 minutes.
 The older is the person, the cooler should be the temperature and the shorter the bathing time.

 Therapeutic and mood-enhancing effects of taking a bath can be increased by using natural bath essences.
 Here are some recipes using simple ingredients that can be collected from the garden or are widely available from health food shops and online suppliers.

 After a windy day there are often broken pine and firtree branches in woods and parks.
 Cuttings of pine or fir may also remain after pruning in the garden.
 Such branches should not be wasted.